chrischiedo/chrischiedo.github.io/_posts/2025-05-08-java-mcp-server.md

 - **Resources**: File-like data that can be read by clients (like file contents or API responses)
 - **Prompts**: Pre-written templates that help users accomplish specific tasks

-In this tutorial, we will primarily focus on _tools_.
+In this tutorial, we are mainly going to focus on _tools_.

 ## What we will build